Dona Dumitru Siminică: Biography

 It was only in 1979 that he finally recorded a full-length LP album Inel, inel de aur with the orchestra of Nicolae Stan.

+Robert Garfias mentions thin high pitched voices of several urban Roma singers in Romania, Dona Dumitru Siminică among them, as "something for which there is no known precedent in Romanian folk music and yet something not unusual in old Greek-Turkish popular music."

 He died of a heart attack on 27 November 1979 in his apartment in Bucharest.
 He was 53 years old.